 Everyone’s fried chicken is the best!
-Or everyone has a grandmother that made the best fried chicken.
-I get it; I really do!
+Or everyone’s grandmother made the best fried chicken.
+I get it!
 Everyone has their own techniques, tricks, and superstitions when it comes to making their “famous fried chicken.”
 Well, my fried chicken is never the same.
 I do not prefer one technique over another.
-I am a fan of all styles.
-I don’t care if its buttermilk fried, Korean fried, or country fried – as long as it’s delicious and crave-able!
-Below, I have a recipe for a damn good piece of fried chicken.
+In other words, I am a fan of all styles.
+I don’t care if it’s buttermilk fried, Korean fried, or country fried – as long as it’s delicious and crave-able!
+Below is a recipe for damned good fried chicken.
 And at the end of the day, I really think that is paramount!

-What makes this particular recipe great, besides tasting so good, is the fact that it is less greasy and can be prepared, mostly, ahead of time.
-Winston’s CVap® is the KEY to all of this.
-What I have done is reduced the fry time from 12 minutes down to about 3 minutes, resulting in a super moist, less greasy, and crave-able fried chicken.
-A quick tip: the less time the chicken is in the oil, the less grease the breading will absorb!
+What makes this particular recipe great, besides tasting so good, is the fact that it is less greasy and can be prepared ahead of time.
+Importantly, Winston’s CVap® is the KEY to this.
+As a result, I reduced the fry time from 12 minutes down to about three minutes.
+Consequently, it was super moist, less greasy, and crave-able fried chicken.
+A quick tip: the less time the chicken is in the oil, the less oil the breading will absorb!

 CVap Chicken Process

-The day I prepared this, I wanted something with Asian flavors.
+I wanted something with Asian flavors.
 So that’s where my approach came from.
 Let’s get into the details of the process!

-Salt – 1 tablespoon
+- Salt – 1 tablespoon

-Sugar – 1 tablespoon
+- Sugar – 1 tablespoon

-Water – 2 cups
+- Water – 2 cups

-Lemongrass, chopped and pounded – 2 stalks
+- Lemongrass, chopped and pounded – 2 stalks

-Star anise, toasted – 4 each
+- Star anise, toasted – 4 each

-Soy sauce – ¼ cup
+- Soy sauce – ¼ cup

-Black peppercorns – 1 teaspoon
+- Black peppercorns – 1 teaspoon

-Ginger, fresh – 1 small knob
+- Ginger, fresh – 1 small knob

-Lime juice – 1 tablespoon
+- Lime juice – 1 tablespoon

 Jalapeno, halved – 2 each

 Place all the ingredients for the brine in a small sauce pot and bring to a boil.
 Once boiling, place a lid on the pot and turn off the heat.
-Cool to room temperature.
-Strain and cool in refrigerator until it goes below 40F.
-Heat the CVap Cook and Hold to 155 F + 0F, Constant Cook On, time of 3 hours.
+Next, cool to room temperature.
+Finally, strain and cool in the refrigerator until it goes below 40°F.

-I prefer thighs and legs of the chicken for my fried chicken so that is what I used.
-In two freezer bags, I placed six pieces of chicken in each bag and split the brine between the bags.
-When closing the bags, try and remove as much of the air as possible to ensure that the chicken is making contact with the brine as much as possible.
+When it comes to fried chicken, I prefer thighs and legs.
+I divided a dozen pieces of chicken into two oven-safe bags and split the brine between the bags.
+Importantly, when closing the bags, try and remove as much of the air as possible to ensure that the chicken is making contact with the brine.
 Once your CVap is to temp, load the chicken and press Start.
-Tip: For older chickens or larger cuts of chicken, increase the cook time to 4 or 5 hours.
-This will help breakdown the connective tissues and make it much more tender.
+Tip: For older chickens or larger cuts of chicken, increase the cooking time to four or five hours.
+This will help break down the connective tissues and make them much more tender.

-Buttermilk – 1 cup
+- Buttermilk – 1 cup

-Coconut milk – 1 cup
+- Coconut milk – 1 cup

-Bread flour – 1 ½ cup
+- Bread flour – 1 ½ cup

-Onion powder – 2 teaspoons
+- Onion powder – 2 teaspoons

-Garlic powder – 1 teaspoon
+- Garlic powder – 1 teaspoon

-Salt – 1 teaspoon
+- Salt – 1 teaspoon

-When the chicken is close to being done, prepare your pot of oil.
-You will want to use peanut oil because we will be frying 390F to 400F for this round.
+When the chicken is close to being done, prepare the pot of oil.
+I recommend peanut oil because we will be frying 390°F to 400°F for this round.
+Certianly, peanut oil has a high smoke point.
 Tip: Cover your stove with foil to make cleanup much easier!

-Carefully put the chicken into the oil.
-When it is in, increase your heat on the oil to bring the temperature back to 390F – 400F.
-Since the chicken is already cooked, all you are trying to do is brown the breading!
+Carefully drop the chicken into the oil.
+Once it is in, increase the heat on the oil to bring the temperature back to 390°F – 400°F. Since the chicken is already cooked, you only need to brown the breading!
 About three minutes in the oil will do.
-When you have reached your desired color, remove the chicken from the oil and let it rest on a rack.
-Season with a little salt.
+When you have reached your desired color, remove the fried chicken from the oil and let it rest on a rack.
+Finally, season with a little salt.

-The nice thing about this is if you don’t want to fry all the chicken you do not have to.
-Leave it in the bag and place it in the fridge and the next day you can fry the chicken from cold.
-You will need to heat the oil to about 330F – 340F, but the rest of the process remains the same.
-The cook process will take longer, about 8 minutes, but hey it’s still packed with all that flavor and the chicken is already cooked!
+If you don’t want to fry all the cooked chicken, you do not have to.
+Leave it in the bag and refrigerate.
+Later you can fry the chicken from cold.
+You will need to heat the oil to about 330°F – 340°F, but the rest of the process is the same.
+The cooking process will take longer, about eight minutes, but hey it’s still packed with all that flavor and the chicken is already cooked!

 I topped mine with a mixture of sesame, scallions, soy, chili paste, lime and fresh ginger.